cyberegoorg/zbgfx/README.md

 - [x] `imgui` render backend.
 Use build option `imgui_include` to enable. ex. for
   zgui: `.imgui_include = zgui.path("libs").getPath(b),`

-## Warnings
+> [!IMPORTANT]
+> This is only zig binding.
+For BGFX stuff goto [bgfx](https://github.com/bkaradzic/bgfx).

+> [!WARNING]
-- Shader compile/shaderc api is first draft and need cleanup.
+> - Shader compile/shaderc api is first draft and need cleanup.
-- Binding for DebugDraw is first draft and need cleanup.
+> - Binding for DebugDraw is first draft and need cleanup.
-- `shaderc` and `shaderc-static` need some time to compile.
+> - `shaderc` need some time to compile.

-## Know problems
+> [!CAUTION]

-- On retina/hidpi display imgui rendering is broken but is probably simple to fix.
+> - On retina/hidpi display imgui rendering is broken but is probably simple to fix.
 (WIP)
-- If you build shaders/app and see something like `run shaderc (shader.bin.h) stderr`.
+> - If you build shaders/app and see something like `run shaderc (shader.bin.h) stderr`.
     Remember is not "true" error but only in debug build shader print some stuff to stderr and zig build catch it.

 ## Zig version